 The presentation of colours, the strokes of brushes, textures, the way movements are captured in photographs – I like how I don’t need a calculator or a periodic table to find answers in art.

 When I was about 15, I read Ulrich Boser’s The Gardner Heist.
 It’s a very fascinating true story about the world’s largest unresolved art theft.
 And there began a period of time when I seriously considered doing Art History in university.
-Oh, you should see the horror on my parents’ faces, first class emulation of Picasso’s Scream if not better.
+Oh, you should see the horror on my parents’ faces, first class emulation of Munch’s Scream if not better.
 What?
 You no become Doctor??
 Lawyer??
 Accountant??
 Throw Journalism in and they could well collapse right there with brains and hearts all exploded.

 This interest came back to live slowly after I moved to London.
 Q and I used to visit some galleries, I would come home and draw and sketch after and it all started to grow from there.